57th MOST LIVEABLE CITY IN THE WORLD RANKING

 In an average week Glasgow hosts 123 bands, 72 classical composers, 49 choirs, 38 orchestras and 21 jazz bands.
 Renowned for discovering acts including Oasis, Franz Ferdinand and Primal Scream, the city has fantastic venues for live music and has recently been awarded UNESCO city of music status.
 Glasgow is also known for its shopping venues, being the second largest shopping center in the entire UK.
 For the more nightlife minded, Glasgow has more than 700 pubs including 100ft long bars, basement clubs, converted churches and river boats.
 Those in search of the great outdoors will also find it among Glasgow's 80 parks and green spaces, as well as Loch Lomond and Trossnachs National Parks, only 40 minutes away.

 Founded in 1451, the University of Glasgow is the fourth oldest university in the English-speaking world.
 The teaching of law at the University also began at this time.
 Currently, with over 1000 students and 40 academics, the School of Law is a vibrant community, one of Scotland's best.
 UNC law students may take between 12-15 credit hours which are applicable toward their J.D. degree from UNC-Chapel Hill School of Law.
 Students are able to choose from a broad spectrum of classes to fit their particular interests.
-Students interested in studying in Glasgow should contact Director of International Programs Dr. Beverly Sizemore to set up an appointment time.
-Students should meet with Dr. Sizemore by early October for a spring semester exchange and by early March for a fall semester exchange.
+Students interested in studying in Glasgow should meet with the Office of International Programs by early October for a spring semester exchange and by early March for a fall semester exchange.
 Interested student should browse Glasgow's course selections online.
 Courses for the next academic year are typically updated in May.

 NAFSA, the Association of International Educators, is an excellent source for information about your studies abroad.
 You can read their UK Visa FAQs online to learn more about the UK visa process, typically only needed by U.S. citizens if you also plan to work/intern during your academic study period.